ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/priority-tier.md

 \* Number of SUs per non-GPU compute job is the maximum of the CPU core count and the total RAM allocation/15GB

+Usage is billed for actual runtime, not requested walltime of a job.
+However, all compute resources (CPUs, memory, GPUs) allocated to a job are billed, regardless of whether a job makes use of those resources.

 Usage will be billed monthly, with the bills expected the first week of the following month.
 To assist with cost estimates and budgeting, see below for tools for calculating charges.

 ### Annual Usage Limit